yewstack/yew/docs/more/external-libs.md

 * History - A history tracking wrapper that uses a `VecDeque` to hold on to previous values that it has represented.
 * Futures - Support for running futures that send messages to component update loops.
-* Fetch - Abstractions for handling fetch requests made using `web_sys` in conjuction with the
+* Fetch - Abstractions for handling fetch requests made using `web_sys` in conjunction with the
 futures feature.

 ## Looking For